VivekSingh14/ICAssignment/README.md

 # ICAssignment
 Short Url builder

-# How to run it on local: use the following and hit given url on browser or on postman because Mathod type is GET only
+# How to run it on local: use the following steps and hit the given url on browser or on postman because Method type is GET only
 go run -tags dynamic cmd/main.go